wehlutyk/thesis/content/3-gistr-4-results.md

 ]

-From a given transformation diagram we then extract two arrays of word-level operations, ^[We use the phrase "array of operations", and not "series of events", to emphasise that these operations appear linearly in the utterances, but do not necessarily come from a one-dimensional generation process.
+From a given transformation diagram we then extract two arrays of word-level operations, ^[We use the phrase "array of operations", and not "series of events", to emphasise that these operations appear linearly in the utterances, but do not necessarily come from a sequential generation process.
 The two terms refer to the same mathematical object, and simply change the interpretation of the index: for a series of events the index represents time, for an array of operations it does not.
 ]